-The use of plastic sheeting or mulch in the garden proves to be a useful tool for some garden crops.
+Plastic sheeting or mulch in vegetable gardens proves to be a useful tool for some garden crops.

 - The advantages and disadvantages plastic mulch sheeting provide